 How it works

 The mixture of air-fuel is just what we need but how can you adjust the mixture into the cylinder?
-First we have throttle valve beneath the venturi, as the throttle valve opens, more air is flown through the carburetor and drags more fuel from the fuel pipe.
-With more fuel and air flowing in cylinder the engine generates more energy and car moves faster.
+First, we have throttle valve beneath the venturi, as the throttle valve opens, more air is flown through the carburetor and drags more fuel from the fuel pipe.
+With more fuel and air flowing in the cylinder, the engine generates more energy, and car moves faster.

-The second valve, choke valve which is helped in cold start and is above the venturi.
-This valve regulates the amount of air flowing in the carburetor, if the choke is closed very less amount of air passes and more of fuel is sucked in, which generates rich fuel mixture.
+The second valve, choke valve which is helped in the cold start and is above the venturi.
+This valve regulates the amount of air flowing in the carburetor if the choke is closed very less amount of air passes and more fuel is sucked in, which generates rich fuel mixture.

 There is a mini fuel tank beside the carburetor which has a valve and a float.
-Through this tank the fuel pipe is attached to carburetor.
-As the chamber feeds the fuel to the carburetor, the fuel level in the tank sinks and the float level drops.
-When the float drops to a certain level, it opens a valve allowing fuel into chamber from the main fuel tank.
-Once the float rises the valves closes and the process continues.
+Through this tank, the fuel pipe is attached to the carburetor.
+As the chamber feeds the fuel to the carburetor, the fuel level in the tank sinks, and the float level drops.
+When the float drops to a certain level, it opens a valve allowing fuel into the chamber from the main fuel tank.
+Once the float rises the valves close and the process continues.

 Pros and Cons

 - Emissions and fuel economy.
-Carburettor is not an efficient way of pumping fuel and air into the cylinder.
-It has pumping loss and the mixture is not evenly spread out throughout all cylinder properly.
-Fuel injection injects fuel into individual cylinder.
-Fuel injection is more precisely controlled, results in more efficient use of fuel, reduced fuel consumption and fewer emissions, which is the main reason it began to replace the carburetor in the 1970s.
+A carburetor is not an efficient way of pumping fuel and air into the cylinder.
+It has pumping loss and the mixture is not evenly spread out throughout all cylinders properly.
+Fuel injection injects fuel into the individual cylinder.
+Fuel injection is more precisely controlled, results in more efficient use of fuel, reduced fuel consumption, and fewer emissions, which is the main reason it began to replace the carburetor in the 1970s.

 - Power and performance.
 Again, because fuel injection and modern electronic controls are more accurate, fuel delivery can be tuned to match driver demand.
 Carburetors are precise, but not accurate, in that they cannot account for changes in air or fuel temperature or atmospheric pressure.

-Read my fuel injector post you will get idea of what is the difference between carburetors and fuel injector.
-If you guys suggest I will write a post of difference of carburetors and fuel injector separately.
+Read my fuel injector post you will get an idea of what is the difference between carburetors and fuel injectors.
+If you guys suggest I will write a post of the difference of carburetors and fuel injector separately.